Andell4301/EreshCalcs2/syntax.md

 the second calc, all three enemies would have HP specified.

 Essentially, arguments like `enemy` do two things.
-They both **define** the existence of an enemy as well as **switch to it** it so any arguments that follow it will only be applied to that enemy until a new structure argument is specified.
+They both **define** the existence of an enemy as well as **switch to** it so any arguments that follow it will only be applied to that enemy until a new structure argument is specified.
 For a brief explanation of each structure and card chain argument, see the charts below.

 #### Full List of Structure Arguments